EQUINE-ASSISTED COACHING FOR PEOPLE

 How does it work?

-Equine Assisted Therapy involves a client, a facilitator, and one or more horses in an arena type setting.
+Equine Assisted Coaching involves a client, a facilitator, and one or more horses in an arena type setting.
 The facilitator offers suggestions to the client in regards to communicating with the horse.
 Once the horse has “hooked on” to the client, the facilitator steps away and allows the horse to continue the session.

 Bachelor’s of Science Psychology, 2015 Grand Canyon University